solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-02-02-CloudDeploy-AppSvc/README.md

 ## Test new settings #1

-1. Browse to `https://pgsqldevSUFFIXlinux.azurewebsites.net/database.php`, you should get results, but the connection is not secured over SSL.
+1. Browse to `https://pgsqldevSUFFIXlinux.azurewebsites.net/database.php`, results should display, but the connection is not secured over SSL.

 ## Enable SSL support